bsoung/casts/README.md

 # Casts

 Users can search through a large collection of podcasts powered by iTunes, create playlists, and discover new artists.
 Further iterations of the app will have OAuth and personal playlists.
+Also experiments with CSS animations and mobile-focused design to create a better user experience.

 [Try it here!](https://casts-bs.herokuapp.com/)